DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - 192-bit keys require 12 rounds of encryption
             - 256-bit keys require 14 rounds of encryption
     - 💊Blowfish - 📝Bock Size 64, 📝Key Size 32 - 448 (uses 16 round of encryption regardless of key lenght.
 Blowfish was invented by Bruce Schneier who chose not to patent it but made it available for free, public use.
 Bruce Schneider also created twofish and threefish.
 It is both substitution and transposition.)
     - 💊DES - Block Cipher, 📝Bock Size 64, 📝Key Size 56.
-It is both substitution and transposition
+It is both substitution and transposition.
+Data Encryption Standard (DES) was published in 1977 as a standard cryptosystem for government communications.
+DES has a key size of 64 bits; however, 8 bits are used for parity, giving DES an effective key length of 56 bits.
+DES has a block size of 64 bits, and each block is put through 16 rounds of encryption functions.
     - 💊2DES - Block Cipher (vulnerable to meet-in-the-middle attack)
     - 💊3DES - Block Cipher, 📝Bock Size 64, 📝Key Size 112, 168
     - 💊IDEA - 📝Bock Size 64, 📝Key Size 128 (IDEAis frequently used in Pretty Good Privacy (PGP).
 The IDEA block cipher was developed in response to complaints about the insufficient key length of DES algorithm.)